-W. Rupprecht has been a beacon of light throughout my adult life, I hope this translation will help to find the audience that his fascinating work of a lifetime deserves.

-My particular thanks go to D. Thum of FT top-ranked DTS-law in Munich in securing the contractual framework and all her help and advice.
-Specific credits to the makers of DeepL for their very useful translation tool under non-trivial demands.
+I hope this translation of W. Rupprecht's book will help to attract the audience that this fascinating work of a lifetime deserves.
+As the translator, my particular thanks go to D. Thum of DTS-law in Munich in securing the contractual framework for the translation.
+Thanks also to the makers of DeepL for their very helpful translation tool under non-trivial demands, and to bookmundo and partners for publication of the result.